Epidemiological modeling of the 2005 French riots: a spreading wave and the role of contagion: Materials and Methods

 However, the model we introduce here is more general and differs from the Kendall model in certain aspects.
 Indeed, rather than continuous and homogeneous, the spatial structure is discrete with heterogeneous sites.
 Moreover, the set of equations here (\ref{si_kendal}) corresponds to the linear approximation (\ref{si_sir_nonloc_lin}), whereas our general model involves a non-linear term.
 The understanding of \emph{generalized} traveling waves and the speed of propagation in this general context are interesting open mathematical problems.

-More work is needed to assess the mathematical properties of the specific family of non local contagion models introduced here, that is defined on a discrete network, with highly heterogeneous populations, and a non linear probability of becoming infected.
+More work is needed to assess the mathematical properties of the specific family of non local contagion models introduced here, that is defined on a discrete network, with highly heterogeneous populations, and a non-linear probability of becoming infected.